 Hawaii is the most petroleum dependent state in the United States.
 As the most geographically isolated population center on earth, this dependence leaves Hawaii vulnerable to supply disruptions resulting in the nation’s highest energy prices.

-Hawaii has long recognized that its abundant natural resources offers a great opportunity for energy self-sufficiency in its two primary sectors for energy consumption: electricity generation and transportation.
-The favorable economics of efficiency measures and renewable energy vis-à-vis carbon-based fuels is attractive investments in Hawaii as a clean energy test bed and positioning the State of Hawaii as a global leader in renewable energy.
+Hawaii has long recognized that its abundant natural resources offer a great opportunity for energy self-sufficiency in its two primary sectors for energy consumption: electricity generation and transportation.
+The favorable economics of efficiency measures and renewable energy vis-à-vis carbon-based fuels is attracting investments in Hawaii as a clean energy test bed and positioning the State of Hawaii as a global leader in renewable energy.

 A key policy driver for progress on clean energy occurred in 2008 when the U.S. Department of Energy (USDOE) and the State of Hawaii entered into a Memorandum of Understanding (MOU) establishing the Hawaii Clean Energy Initiative (HCEI) with a pledge to establish a long-term partnership to make a fundamental and sustained transformation in the way in which renewable energy efficiency resources are planned and used in the State.
 In 2014, the USDOE and the State of Hawaii reaffirmed the commitment to build a national model for other states and political jurisdictions to meet the challenges of a future energy ecosystem launching HCEI 2.0.